 Upon entering probation you forfeits many of your rights including the right to a trial by your peers.
 The prosecutor has the authority to file an Application to Accelerate your sentencing date, on a deferred sentence, and an Application to Revoke your probation, on a suspended sentence, for any violation they believe you have committed.
 The process is more administrative than judicial, as the determination as to whether you did or did not violation your probation is a technical determination.
 At hearing the prosecutor need only present a limited amount of evidence to meet the low burden of proof that you violated probation and your deferred sentence can turn into a conviction or you can be sentenced to jail or prison.
 It is crucial you obtain experienced counsel, if faced with the harsh reality of contesting a probation violating, to assist you through your options and presenting all the defenses available to you.
 There are multiple options to consider with an experienced attorney before exercising your right to a contested hearing before a judge, in which you do not know the outcome.

-Contact Cannon Law Firm, if you are facing criminal charges of any kind.
+Contact CANNON & ASSOCIATES, if you are facing criminal charges of any kind.
 Our fierce advocacy will ensure your rights are protected and you reach the best possible outcome.
 Please visit our website, www.jpcannonlawfirm., for more information for your defense.